 There is no cure to date for muscular dystrophies caused by absent or malfunctioning Dystrophin, be it lethal Duchenne or milder Becker type.
 Current therapies aim at alleviating the symptoms and delaying the progression of a disease that can be life threatening.
 One promising pharmacological treatment is to inhibit histone deacetylases (HDACs) 1.
 HDACs can regulate gene transcription in muscle progenitor cells, by controlling the activity of myogenic regulatory factors and MEF2 family proteins 2,3.
 HDACs promote chromatin condensation, inhibiting gene transcription until myoblast differentiation is triggered and HDACs are released.
 Similarly, blocking HDACs leads to hyper acetylated chromatin, inhibiting condensation and therefore facilitating transcription.
 HDAC inhibitors ameliorate the dystrophic phenotype by promoting myogenesis and improving regeneration in dystrophic muscles 1,4,5.
 Several studies show that follistatin upregulation by HDAC inhibitors is responsible for boosting regeneration in dystrophic muscles 6,7 .
 While studies have been focusing on blocking HDACs to promote hyper acetylated chromatin and transcription, the potential of directly modulating histone acetyl transferases (HATs) on a muscle dystrophy context remains unexplored.
 CBP (CREB Binding Protein) is a nuclear transcriptional co-activator with HAT activity, belonging to the p300/CBP family 8.
 It is ubiquitously expressed and acetylates both histone and non-histone proteins to regulate transcription.
 CBP was shown to functionally activate MyoD by acetylation and to directly interact with MEF2C 5.
 CBP expression in zebrafish muscle was reported recently 9.
 We used the zebrafish model, extensively characterised and widely used for studying muscular dystrophy 10, to explore the effects of overexpressing CBP in a Dystrophin-null background.
 We have found that overexpressing this single HAT rescues the dystrophic phenotype as efficiently as blocking HDACs.
 Moreover, we observed that both treatments inhibit the early appearance of dystrophic fibres, prior to any effect on regeneration could take place.
 We report a follistatin-independent mechanism protecting against fibre damage.

 To test whether Dystrophin absence affects HAT’s expression we performed quantitative real-time PCR (qPCR) for p300 and/or CBP (crebbp) transcripts (Figure 1A).
-Two-way ANOVA shows highly significant differences [F(1,24)=31.5, p<0.0001] between HAT genes expression in controls and embryos injected with well described Dystrophin morpholino cocktail (also see Supplementary Information, S1 Fig A).
+Two-way ANOVA shows highly significant differences [F(1,24)=31.5, p<0.0001] between HAT genes expression in controls and embryos injected with well described Dystrophin morpholino cocktail (also see Materials and methods, S1 Fig A).
 Multiple comparisons indicate strong downregulation of crebbpb and p300b and milder but significant decrease of p300a expression (p values: crebbpb = 0.0010, p300a = 0.0247, p300b = 0.0045).
 Therefore, the absence of Dystrophin significantly affects HAT expression.

 Taking these results, we set to determine whether the dystrophic phenotype could be rescued by overexpressing RFP-tagged murine CBP in dystrophin-null embryos (dmdta222a/ta222a).
 Nuclear and dose dependent expression of the transgene was confirmed (S1 Fig B,C).
 To test the hypothesis that CBP overexpression improves regeneration, embryos were analysed at 2 dpf, as fibre tips start detaching from somitic borders 10, and 6 dpf, when regeneration upon damage is underway 11,12.
 While dystrophin-null embryos show characteristic dystrophic muscles from early stages, overexpressing CBP clearly reduced damage not only at later stages but, unexpectedly, also at 2 dpf (Figure 1B).
 Fast swimming was also restored, a characteristic failure of dystrophic embryos.
 Absence of damage as early as 2 dpf cannot be explained by stimulating regeneration, which takes several days 11,12, suggesting that CBP overexpression may act at an earlier phase preventing muscle degeneration in the first place.
 We focused on investigating this observation further and testing whether only CBP overexpression or also HDAC inhibition could have a protective effect.
 Different concentrations of CBP were tested and rescue at 2 dpf compared with TSA treatment, previously used in zebrafish and considered the most efficient pan-HDAC inhibitor 1,13 (Figure 1C-E; S1 Fig D).
 On average, 83% of dystrophin-null (dmdta222a/ta222a) embryos showed clear dystrophic muscles at 2 dpf (Figure 1C, dmd-/-).
 The prevalence of a dystrophic signature was drastically reduced to 28% upon treatment with TSA and 27% when a low dose of CBP (+CBPlow) was used.
 A 10-fold increase of the CBP dose (+CBPhigh) improves the rescue significance (p<0.0001).
 Therefore, CBP overexpression is at least as efficient as HDACs inhibition in protecting dystrophin-null muscles from damage.
 Similar results were obtained in the Dystrophin morphant background for both HDACs inhibitor and CBP (Figure 1D,E).
 Immunostaining for RFP-CBP shows that rescue is obtained in morphants even when detectable levels are seen in few muscle nuclei (S1 Fig D).
 Overexpression of a CBP form lacking active HAT domain leads to mild rescue indicating that the acetylase activity of CBP is essential for full rescue (+ΔHAT; Figure 1D,E).